'It's patronising': Ley criticises PM as he resists fresh calls for Bondi royal commission

 A ban on certain forms of protests after declared terrorist incidents has been introduced, restricting public assemblies in parts of Sydney for 14 days.

-NSW Health said on Monday nine people injured in the shooting remained in hospital, including three in critical but stable condition.
+NSW Health said on Monday that nine people injured in the shooting remained in hospital, including three in critical but stable condition.

 For the latest from SBS News, download our app and subscribe to our newsletter.